Wu wei: Non-action by the ruler

-Shen Buhai argued that if the government were organized and supervised relying on proper method (Fa), the ruler need do little – and must do little.
-Apparently paraphrasing the Analects, Shen did not consider the relationship between ruler and minister antagonistic necessarily, but still believed that the ruler's most able ministers his greatest danger, and is convinced that it is impossible to make them loyal without techniques.
+Shen Buhai argued that if the government were organized and supervised relying on proper method (Fa), the ruler needs to do little – and must do little.
+Apparently paraphrasing the Analects, Shen did not consider the relationship between ruler and minister antagonistic necessarily, but still believed that the ruler's most able ministers were his greatest danger, and was convinced that it was impossible to make them loyal without techniques.
 Sinologist Herrlee G. Creel explains: "The ruler's subjects are so numerous, and so on alert to discover his weaknesses and get the better of him, that it is hopeless for him alone as one man to try to learn their characteristics and control them by his knowledge... the ruler must refrain from taking the initiative, and from making himself conspicuous – and therefore vulnerable – by taking any overt action."

 Emphasizing the use of administrative methods (Fa) in secrecy, Shen Buhai portrays the ruler as putting up a front to hide his weaknesses and dependence on his advisers.
 Shen therefore advises the ruler to keep his own counsel, hide his motivations, and conceal his tracks in inaction, availing himself of an appearance of stupidity and insufficiency.
 Shen says:

-Acting through administrative method (Fa), the ruler conceals his intentions, likes and dislikes, skills and opinions.
+Acting through Fa, the ruler conceals his intentions, likes and dislikes, skills and opinions.
 Not acting himself, he can avoid being manipulated.
 The ruler plays no active role in governmental functions.
 He should not use his talent even if he has it.
 Not using his own skills, he is better able to secure the services of capable functionaries.
 Creel argues that not getting involved in details allowed Shen's ruler to "truly rule", because it leaves him free to supervise the government without interfering, maintaining his perspective.
 Seeing and hearing independently, the ruler is able to make decisions independently, and is, Shen says, able to rule the world thereby.